MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 - disposition - This can be either of change, add, or remove and describes what the change did to the endpoint set record.
 - impact - Not all changes will be equally important to every environment.
 This describes the expected impact to an enterprise network perimeter environment as a result of this change.
 This attribute is included only in change records of version 2018112800 and later.
 Options for the impact are:
   - AddedIp – An IP Address was added to Office 365 and will be live on the service soon.
 This represents a change you need to take on a firewall or other layer 3 network perimeter device.
 If you don’t add this before we start using it, you may experience an outage.
-  - AdedUrl – A URL was added to Office 365 and will be live on the service soon.
+  - AddedUrl – A URL was added to Office 365 and will be live on the service soon.
 This represents a change you need to take on a proxy server or URL parsing network perimeter device.
 If you don’t add this before we start using it, you may experience an outage.
   - AddedIpAndUrl - Both an IP Address and a URL were added.
 This represents a change you need to take on either a firewall layer 3 device or a proxy server or URL parsing device.
 If you don’t add this before we start using it, you may experience an outage.
   - RemovedIpOrUrl – At least one IP Address or URL was removed from Office 365.
 You should remove the network endpoints from your perimeter devices, but there’s no deadline for you to do this.
   - ChangedIsExpressRoute – The ExpressRoute support attribute was changed.
 If you use ExpressRoute then you may need to take action depending on your configuration.